Somatic Healing

 In-person sessions are in Midtown Manhattan and carry a small additional fee.

-Emotions are meant to move in waves.
-With compassion and attuned presence, the body can complete what was left unfinished, allowing the nervous system to restore balance and the mind–body connection to bring us back to healing.
+With compassion and co-regulation, the body can complete what was left unfinished, allowing the nervous system to restore balance and the mind–body connection to bring us back to healing.

 Meet your somatic practitioner